Prajith1411/Sudoku_solver/README.md

 To check if it is safe to place value number in the cell of board[i][j], iterate through all the columns of row i, rows of column j and the 3*3 matrix containing   cell (i, j) and check if they already has value number, if so return false, else return true.

+Keep the three files **Sudoku_solver.cpp,input.txt,output.txt** in the same directory and run the cpp file, the code will read the input from input.txt and output it to output.txt file.

 **Time Complexity**: O(9(n ^ 2)), in the worst case, for each cell in the n2 board, we have 9 possible numbers.

 **Space Complexity**: O(1), since we are refilling the given board itself, there is no extra space required, so constant space complexity.